-At first, people who is new to it, is still afraid of the silence in deep relaxation.
+At first, people who are new to it, is still afraid of the silence in deep relaxation.
 But even the change from the constant tension to relaxation, give a lot of new quality of life.

 And often, this new relaxed attitude to life causes one or the other to awaken the need to go deeper and the interest in meditation is aroused.